 Loose Leaf Tea

 After learning all of this about tea bags, I decided to make the switch to loose leaf tea, and I love it.
-It’s incredibly easy to make, clean up is a cinch, and it still tastes great.

 If you decide to go with loose leaf tea, you’ll need a few extra supplies to make preparing your tea a little easier.
 First, you’ll need something to hold the tea while it’s steeping.
 I use two different items.

 The first item I use is a mesh tea ball.
 You simply put the tea in the ball, snap it shut, and let it soak in the hot water.
 The other item I use is a ceramic mug with an infuser basket.
 Again, you just put the tea in the basket, pour in the water, and let it soak.